SENPAI-Molecular-Dynamics/SENPAI/README.md

 - `--pressure` Specifies the pressure of the system (mbar) (defaults to `1 atm`)

-- `--mol` Specifies the number of molecules to be inserted in the simulation
+- `--copy` Specifies how many copies of the loaded system are to be inserted in the simulation

 - `--frameskip` Sets a frameskip to reduce I/O usage.
 Disabled by default